<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=537281&amp;fmt=gif">

 “At restaurant 21, we stopped building restaurants,” he said.
 “We went back to the drawing board and asked what the restaurant would look like 10, 15 years from now.”

 The overhaul saw the company install secondary make lines to handle increased output, with some new restaurants boasting as many as four of them.
-The ability to add modular shelving as needed in front-of-house was also planned for, enabling order-ahead customers to run in and grab their food as easy and as quickly as possible.
+The ability to add modular shelving as needed in front-of-house was also planned for, enabling order-ahead customers to run in and grab their food as easily and as quickly as possible.

-“These things weren’t actually that revolutionary,” Ru explained, matter-of-factly.
+“These things weren’t actually that revolutionary,” Ru explained matter-of-factly.
 “They were just things we did early on to future-proof stores.
 Even if we don’t have the demand now, we build it anyway, because the opportunity cost of not doing that today and the cost of retrofitting outweigh each other.”

-While these kind of design considerations are now gradually becoming common practice among restaurant chains, Sweetgreen is also constantly devising less orthodox methods of enhancing back-of-house operations.
+While these kinds of design considerations are now gradually becoming common practice among restaurant chains, Sweetgreen is also constantly devising less orthodox methods of enhancing back-of-house operations.
 One such example is an oven efficiency app that draws upon sales forecasting, weather, and inventory data to determine how much food will need to be cooked on any given day.
 Using an algorithm, the app informs specific staff members exactly when they need to roast a certain type of food.

-“All someone has to do is press their name, it gives them a list of everything they need to do, so they don’t have to think about it,” Ru said.
+“All someone has to do is press their name; it gives them a list of everything they need to do, so they don’t have to think about it,” Ru said.
 “What people don’t see is the technology we make to make the job easier.
-How do you leverage tech that enhances the human experience, but doesn’t replace it?”
+How do you leverage tech that enhances the human experience but doesn’t replace it?”

 Nathaniel Ru Sweetgreen talking at RestaurantSpaces